vitejs/vite/docs/config/index.md

 - **Type:** `string | (postcss.ProcessOptions & { plugins?: postcss.Plugin[] })`

-  Inline PostCSS config (expects the same format as `postcss.config.js`), or a custom path to search PostCSS config from (default is project root).
-The search is done using [postcss-load-config](https://github.com/postcss/postcss-load-config).
+  Inline PostCSS config (expects the same format as `postcss.config.js`), or a custom directory to search PostCSS config from (default is project root).
+The search is done using [postcss-load-config](https://github.com/postcss/postcss-load-config) and only the supported config file names are loaded.

   Note if an inline config is provided, Vite will not search for other PostCSS config sources.